FAQ for non-local students

 These are the most popular stores among students, but there are also many other grocery stores in the area which students may easily find.

-Wet market and Wellcome supermarket are located in Nam Shan Estate, a local residential area adjacent to campus.
-Most of the local grocery stores in Nam Shan Estate will open from 9:00 am to 8:00 pm.
+- The most affordable option: There is a Wellcome supermarket and wet market in Nam Shan Estate, a local residential area adjacent to campus.
+Most of the local grocery stores in Nam Shan Estate are open from 9:00 am to 8:00 pm.